 The medieval era was mostly ruled by Mughal Emperors.
 The first Mughal ruler of Kashmir was Shams-ud-Din Shah Mir of Shah Mir Dynasty who ruled between 1339-42.
 After that, the Great Akbar conquered Kashmir and ruled between 1585 to 1586.
-Then, it was captured by Afghan rulers from the Durrani Dynasty who ruled till the invasion of Sikh Dynasty in 1890 who continued to rule the Kashmir until the invasion of British.
+Then, it was captured by Afghan rulers from the Durrani Dynasty who ruled till the invasion of the Sikh Dynasty in 1890 who continued to rule the Kashmir until the invasion of the British.

 Sonamarg.
-Sonamarg is quite an endless route of stunningly mind-blowing flowers throughout the valley.
-If you ever visit this place then the enchanting and breathtaking views of this place will charm you with their amazing aura.
-This is the kind of experience which everybody should have at least once in their lives.
+Sonamarg is an endless journey of happiness throughout the valley.
+Here you would be encountering various enchanting and breathtaking views of nature that will charm you and sweep you off your feet.
+What Sonamarg has to offer, everyone must experience that at least once in their lives.
 Read More

 Leh.
 The huge mountains of Leh are out and out amazing.
-Leh is one of the best and quite a safe place to visit with your loved ones in Kashmir during the summer months.
-Moreover, this place is on the hit list of every biker’s bucket list.
-Clad in beauty and owing to the love of nature, Leh offers some of the most iconic and breath-taking views of the place.
+Leh is a great place to visit with your loved ones, especially during the summer months.
+Moreover, this place is on the bucket list of every biker as their dream destination.
 Read More

 Hemis Festival.
 Hemis Gompa is one of the largest monasteries situated in Ladakh and it is there that Hemis festival is celebrated with great pomp and show.
 Moreover, this day has been declared as a state holiday.
 If you ever visit Kashmir then this should be on the top priority on your list of festivals to attend.